Convex co-compact groups with one dimensional boundary faces: Proof of Theorem

 \begin{lemma} If $S_1, S_2 \subset \Cc$ are properly embedded two dimensional simplices and $\Phi(S_1) = \Phi(S_2)$, then

 In particular, $\Sc$ is coarsely complete. \end{lemma}

-\begin{proof} The first assertion follows immediately from Lemma~\ref{lem:faces_of_vertices} and Lemma~\ref{lem:slide_along_faces}.
+\begin{proof} Note that $\Phi(S_1)=\Phi(S_2)$ implies that $S_1$ and $S_2$ are parallel simplices.
+The first assertion then follows immediately from Lemma~\ref{lem:faces_of_vertices} and Lemma~\ref{lem:slide_along_faces}.
 For the in particular part, suppose $S \subset \Cc$ is a properly embedded two dimensional simplex.
 Then $\Phi(S) = \Phi(\Phi(S))$ and so by the first part

 Thus $S \subset \Nc_\Omega(\Phi(S); R)$. \end{proof}